xf1994/ECML/README.md

-# ECML
-## CODE for the paper "ECML: An Ensemble Cascade Metric Learning Mechanism towards Face Verification"
+# Code for the paper "ECML: An Ensemble Cascade Metric Learning Mechanism towards Face Verification"